virgo-agent-toolkit/docs/_sources/virgo.txt

     return exports

 .. note::
-   Please remember that everything in lua is defaulted to the global namespace.
+   Please remember that everything in Lua is defaulted to the global namespace.
 The Lua keyword `local` is needed for practically every variable or function instantiation.